Vibhishana: Rama's devotee and Lanka war

 Due to Vibhishana's differences with Ravana, and because he was against the act of kidnapping Sita, he fled Lanka.
-His mother, Kaikesi, advised him to go and serve Rama, who was at that time assembling an army to defeat Ravana and to recover his wife.
+His mother, Kaikasi, advised him to go and serve Rama, who was at that time assembling an army to defeat Ravana and to recover his wife.
 As a consequence, he divulged the secrets of Ravana's army and made sure Rama was victorious in the great battle.
 Rama accepted Vibhishana's fealty and anointed him the King of Lanka after Ravana's death.
 In some versions of the epic, he takes his slain brother's queen Mandodari as his second wife, though in others he merely seeks her blessings during his coronation.

 In the Lanka War, Vibhishana's knowledge about the secrets of Lanka proved invaluable to Rama.
 Vibhishana freely divulged many secrets that became key to the success of Rama's attack, including revealing the secret path to the temple of Nikumbala, the family deity of the Pulastya clan.
 In the climactic battle between Rama and Ravana, when Rama was unable to kill Ravana, he revealed the secret of Ravana's invulnerability to Rama.
 He told Rama that Ravana has stored the nectar of immortality in his belly and it is necessary to dry it.
 With this knowledge, Rama was finally able to kill Ravana.
 He had a daughter named Trijata.